Marama Davidson: Early life and education

 Davidson was born in Auckland and is of Ngāti Porou, Te Rarawa, and Ngāpuhi descent.
 Her father is the actor Rawiri Paratene.
 Both her parents were Māori language campaigners in the 1970s.
 During her youth, the family moved a lot; Davidson started school in Wellington, but subsequently lived in Dunedin and Christchurch.
 At age nine, her family moved to Whirinaki in the Hokianga, where she spent the rest of her childhood.
 She started her degree in Hamilton and finished it in Auckland, from where she graduated with a Bachelor of Arts.
 She also holds a Graduate Diploma in International Diplomacy for Indigenous Studies through Te Whare Wānanga o Awanuiārangi.

 Professional career and community engagement

 Davidson worked for the Human Rights Commission from 2003 to 2012.
 She has worked part-time for Breastfeeding New Zealand.
 She was a 'Think Tank Member' for the Owen Glenn Inquiry on Child Abuse and Domestic Violence.
 She is a founding member of Te Wharepora Hou Māori Women's Collective.

 Political career

 Fifth National Government, 2013–2017

 Davidson is an environmentalist and human rights advocate.
-In June 2013 she stood for the Greens in the Ikaroa-Rāwhiti by-election, where she came fourth with 11.15% of the vote.
+In June 2013 she stood for the Green Party in the Ikaroa-Rāwhiti by-election, where she came fourth with 11.15% of the vote.